 The usual answer is that you are only supposed to use each letter name once in any given scale.
 All major scales are considered to be based on C major, and you are supposed to preserve the white keys’ names, modified by accidentals as needed.
 So for example, you spell the B major scale like so: B, C-sharp, D-sharp, E, F-sharp, G-sharp, A-sharp.
 If you were to spell it as B, D-flat, E-flat, E, G-flat, A-flat, B-flat, it would sound exactly the same, but it would be harder to read, and you would lose points on your music theory exam.

-My track is tuned in a system called five-limit just intonation, via the magic of MTS-ESP.
-Five-limit just intonation is the basis for all the tuning systems used in Western Europe between about 1500 and 1900 (though they did not call it by this name back then.)
+The tuning systems used in Western Europe between about 1500 and 1900 are based on five-limit just intonation.
 Why do D-sharp and E-flat sound so different from each other in five-limit just intonation and related tuning systems?
 To answer this question, I’m going to take you through a heavily simplified history of European tuning.
 (For a more accurate version of this history, consult Kyle Gann’s web site, or Rudolph Rasch’s chapter on tuning and temperament in The Cambridge History of Music Theory.)

 Imagine you are building a guitar, and you want to decide what notes the strings are going to play.
 You start by putting on a string tuned to middle C. When you pluck this string, it vibrates at a frequency of 1 Hz, meaning that it vibrates back and forth once per second.
 (In real life, a guitar string tuned to middle C would vibrate at a frequency of 261.626 Hz.
 If you want to think about actual frequencies, multiply everything in this post by 261.626.)